Luigian/Alone_In_The_Dark/README.md

 ### Installation:

-(All exercises in this collection include a main, even those that are not required by the subject for the purpose of the exam).
+(All exercises in this collection include a main, even those that are not required by the subject for the purpose of the exam.
+Some lines may need to be uncommented).

 `gcc -Wall -Wextra -Werror "file_exercise"` | Compiles and creates the `a.out` file.